-If you are looking for a more in-depth book on Ubuntu MATE, you can order a paperback copy or download an ebook version of the third edition of the book Using Ubuntu MATE and Its Applications, written with examples from Ubuntu MATE 20.04.
+If you are looking for an introduction to switching from other operating systems to Ubuntu MATE, you can order a paperback copy or download an e-book version of the second edition of Ubuntu MATE: Upgrading from Windows or macOS, a paperback written with examples from Ubuntu MATE 20.04.

-Appendix C: About the Author
+Appendix E: About the Author

-Larry Bushey's broad background in business consulting, technology management, project management, education, public speaking, leadership, and sales gives him a unique perspective on using today's technology to get things done.
+Larry Bushey's goal is to help you build your confidence and competence using cloud, open source, and commercial software.
+His broad background in business consulting, technology management, project management, education, public speaking, leadership, and sales gives him a unique perspective on using today's technology to get things done.